• Skip to main content

 • After the turkey legs are finished brining, take them out of the mixture and rinse them off really well under cold running water.

-• Pat the turkey legs dry with paper towels, and place them on a cutting board to air dry.
+• Pat the turkey legs dry with paper towels, and place them on a wire rack over a baking sheet to air dry.

 • Generously sprinkle your favorite BBQ rub all over the turkey legs on all sides.